My Neighbors

 Regardless, they were good, quiet neighbors unlike the current owners.
 But there is potential to be good friends with the current neighbors so long as they get rid of the rooster soon.

-On the other side my neighbor Tom is a Pacifica native and knows everyone.
+On the other side my neighbor Tom, is a Pacifica native and knows everyone.
 He likes to associate with the ‘surfer crowd’ which means the smell of marijuana sometimes drifts into our yard and it seems he always has a visitor.
 He has been constantly working on his home ever since we moved in and so I’m very surprised he is selling.
 You do all that work only to move?
 Perhaps his enjoyment was the actual work instead of enjoying his upgrades such as a beautiful shed, an outdoor sauna and a cookout station complete with a semi-kitchen and lounge area.

 I spoke with him the other day and it didn’t sound like things were going well on many fronts.
 I won’t get into the details but I didn’t suspect that those issues would lead to him selling the house.
 When I moved in he let me know he wondered “What kind of neighbor am I going to get?”
 He didn’t get along too well with Dave, who owned our house previously.
 Well, we did end up getting along and now I must wonder the same.
 Thankfully, Tom and I had a nice big fence installed about 5 or 6 years ago but as I’ve learned, fences don’t stop noise.